raven749/Second-Project/README.md

 # Sequence of Events

+This is a guide to the user interaction.
+The following describes the actions expected to be performed by the user and the expected sequence of these actions.
+Also the expected information to be diplayed on the screen.

 The user has the choice to either use their current location by clicking on a Current Location Radio Button (Current Location retrieved using Geolocation for example) or the user can enter and search for a location.